Santhosh-Analytics/Copper-Pricing-lead-conversion-PredictiveModeling-/README.md

 2. Transform the data into a suitable format and perform necessary cleaning and pre-processing steps.
 3. Build a machine learning regression model to predict the continuous variable 'Selling_Price'.
 4. Develop a machine learning classification model to predict lead status (WON or LOST).
+5. Evaluate the model using appropriate evaluation metrics such as accuracy, precision, recall, F1 score, and AUC curve for Classification problem and R2 Score, Error metrics for Regression problem.
+6. Regularize the model by leveraging advanced techniques such as cross-validation and grid search to find the best-performing model.
-5. Create a Streamlit application where users can input column values and obtain predicted 'Selling_Price' or 'Status' (WON/LOST).
+7. Create a Streamlit application where users can input column values and obtain predicted 'Selling_Price' or 'Status' (WON/LOST).

 ## Data Source